Saint Paul Sunday: Impact and reception

 In 1995 the Peabody Award, the highest honor in broadcasting, was awarded to Saint Paul Sunday.
 The foundation stated:

 For 15 years Minnesota Public Radio's Saint Paul Sunday has provided listeners with extraordinary access to the world's finest classical musicians.
 The luminaries presented by Bill McGlaughlin, host since the show's inception, ... [are numerous].
 Saint Paul Sunday presents emerging new talent as well as commissioned classical works, including those by new composers Aaron Jay Kernis, Kenneth Frazelle, and Edgar Meyer.
 Through the program's music and discussion format, listeners get to know the people behind the music and gain insight into the creative process.
 For an excellent series showcasing classical music, a Peabody to Minnesota Public Radio for Saint Paul Sunday.

-The Los Angeles Times reports that:
+The Los Angeles Times reported that:

 Saint Paul Sunday has a history of [listener] loyalty ....
 Ask these people what inspires their devotion, and the answers are all variations on one theme: The show achieves an inside look at world-class music-making that is intimate, welcoming, and ultimately addictive.

 Listening

-Saint Paul Sunday aired on approximately 200 public and commercial radio stations in the U.S. Past, current, and future shows can also be listened to on the show's website.
-Current shows can also be listened to at various times of day on 31 online radio stations.
-The show also airs in New Zealand on Radio New Zealand Concert, and on XM Satellite Radio Channel 133 Mondays at 4:00 AM Eastern Time.
-Online program notes, playlists, and artist profiles for each show — past, present, and future — are provided on the Saint Paul Sunday website.
+Saint Paul Sunday aired on approximately 200 public and commercial radio stations in the U.S. Past, current, and future shows can be listened to on the show's website.
+The show aired in New Zealand on Radio New Zealand Concert, and on XM Satellite Radio Channel 133 Mondays at 4:00 AM Eastern Time.
+Online program notes, playlists, and artist profiles for each show are on the Saint Paul Sunday website.